ProjectDrawdown/solutions/README.md

    The Python implementation may not precisely match the original Excel interpolation values to the Nth bit of precision.
 The researchers can help determine whether the Python interpolation is reasonable.

 6. **Adoption Data module with interpolation**
-   This is expected to be similar to the TAM Data tab, and also makes extensive use of interpolation.
+   ~~This is expected to be similar to the TAM Data tab, and also makes extensive use of interpolation.~~

+   The Adoption Data module was completed 11/5/2018.

 7. **VMA Variable Meta Analysis**
    This is far enough in the future that we are less confident that this will really be the thing to tackle next.
 The plan will evolve as it goes along.